History of Michael Busch (baseball) in Timeline

 Michael Busch (baseball)

-Michael Busch is an American professional baseball infielder currently playing for the Chicago Cubs in MLB.
-Prior to joining the Cubs, he played for the Los Angeles Dodgers.
-Busch played college baseball at the University of North Carolina before making his MLB debut in 2023 with the Dodgers.
+Michael Busch is a professional baseball infielder currently playing for the Chicago Cubs in MLB.
+Prior to joining the Cubs, he played for the Los Angeles Dodgers, making his MLB debut in 2023.
+Busch played college baseball at the University of North Carolina.
+He is an American athlete in the sport of baseball.

 On November 9, 1997, Michael James Busch was born.
-He is an American professional baseball infielder.
+He is an American professional baseball first baseman.

 2016: High School and Draft Status